samishken/Python-basics/README.md

 # If your company has recently moved to using a new domain, but a lot of the company email addresses are still using the old one.
-You can replaces the old domain with the new one in any outdated email addresses.
-The function to replace the domain would look like this:
+You can replace the old domain with the new one in any outdated email addresses.
+# The function to replace the domain would look like this:

 - def replace_domain(email, old_domain, new_domain):
   - if "@" + old_domain in email: